Command-line reference

 This downloads data from the sources specified in the rendered AutoBernese configuration.
 Below is the command for downloading sources for a given campaign.

-The built-in configuration contains no sources, so running the command without a user-supplied configuration file in the AutoBernese runtime directory, you will see the following.
+The built-in configuration contains no sources, so running the command without a user-supplied configuration file in the AutoBernese runtime directory, one will see the following.

 Example 1